Key Points:

 BASAL THYREOPHORANS

-Lesothosaurus of the Early Jurassic of southern Africa has sometimes been found to be the oldest and most primitive known thyreophoran in several analyses.
-If so, it is united with the later thyreophorans on various skeletal traits that are outside the scope of this course.
-Importantly, it would be the only known unarmored thyreophoran.
+Lesothosaurus of the Early Jurassic of southern Africa and similarly-aged Laquintasaura appear to be the oldest and earliest branching thryeopohiorans.
+Laquintasaura is the oldest and most primitive ornithischian known from group assemblages, indicating that at least some of these lived in groups during life.
+These are united with the later thyreophorans on various subtled cranial and skeletal traits that are outside the scope of this course.
+Importantly, these are the only known unarmored thyreophorans.
 (But we would expect the oldest ones to have been unarmored.)
-However, other analyses find it is more likely to be the oldest and most primitive neornithischian or (as shown in the expanded phylogeny above) back to its traditional position as a non-genasaurian ornithischian.
+To be fair, other analyses find one or both to be the oldest and most primitive neornithischian(s) or in their traditional positions as non-genasaurian ornithischians.

 The oldest and most primitive definite (i.e., armored) thyreophoran is Scutellosaurus of the Early Jurassic of western North America.
 It was a 1.5 m long biped (possibly facultative biped) not very dissimilar to other primitive ornithischians like Lesothosaurus or Hexinlusaurus: small herbivores with small hands.
 The primary distinction of Scutellosaurus is the presence of a great many small osteoderms over the body.
 These would protect against small-bodied predators, but might not help against the new larger theropods that had begun to appear in the Early Jurassic.